/product/models.py

 dob = models.DateField()

-Well just add a dob field and run make & migrate.
+Well, just add a dob field and run makemigrations & migrate.

 python manage.py makemigrations